The Next Pandemic

 Barry’s summation is harrowing:

-It’s still a threat as a pandemic, while HIV and SARS demonstrate that new infectious diseases can emerge at any time.
 Meanwhile, a sense of complacency seems to be settling over the world.
 Because H5N1 has not become pandemic and H1N1 turned out to be mild, the idea that influenza is no longer a threat has become pervasive.
 Everything that happened in 2009 suggests that, if a severe outbreak comes again, failure to improve on our response will threaten chaos and magnify the terror, the economic impact and the death toll.
 And it will come again.

 My take?
 Barry is spot on.
 After all, pandemics only happen every thirty years or whatever, right?
 Seriously, though, the scapegoating process is very familiar in pandemic situations.
-The Spanish flu will always be the Spanish flu, if only because they were the only country to really admit to having it.
-Swine flu is still swine flu (to most people), no matter what the pork board says.
+The Spanish flu will always be the Spanish flu, if only because they were the only country to really admit to it.
+Swine flu is still swim flu (to most people), no matter what the pork board says.
 And the bit about vaccine hoarding is a real concern.

-My worry, though, from a planner’s perspective (because I think we’ve learned the major lesson about over-planning for worst-case only), is what Gerald Baron saw during in the Deepwater Horizon clean up.
+My worry, though, from a planners perspective (because I think we’ve learned the major lesson about over-planning for worst-case only), is what Gerald Baron has been seeing in the Deepwater Horizon clean up.
 Political machinations, by government and corporation, have hampered the response; have misdirected the focus of the responders (read: you and me).
 Knee-jerk reactions to shunt blame (whether it’s culling pigs in Egypt, or complaining that BP won’t release raw video footage) will derail any response, whether it’s PR related or public health related.
 And nothing, but nothing, will enable the response to quickly refocus.
 That’s why it’s essential to involve the political players in your planning, early and often.
 Table-top it out and if your Alderman says, “I would never say that,” then you’ve got a problem.